Huntsekkern/walletconnect-monorepo-nym/packages/core/README.md

 3) Build walletconnect-utils-nym (npm run build)
 4) Run and connect the service provider to one of the nym-client `node walletconnect-utils-nym/jsonrpc/nym-run-SP/dist/src/run-nym-wc-SP.js`
 5) `npm link` in walletconnect-utils-nym and `npm link nym-ws-connection`in this repo.

+For the singletest of EthereumProvider (yes, it's another package, but their readme is already busy) Similar, but run one more nym-client for the user (port 1970), so that the walletClient also can connect to a nym Client Also, to test, but it might be needed to run more npm link to create local updated versions of local packages, as this monorepo imports internal packages.